 Applicants should inform the university admissions office that they plan to apply to the UIW nursing program.

-Deadlines for application and acceptance to the university:
+Deadlines for acceptance to the university:

 Applicants should apply to UIW’s Traditional BSN program through NursingCAS.

 The “View My Notifications” section of the NursingCAS application will include any messages that NursingCAS or a school has sent to you.

 Messages will be sent to the “View My Notifications” inbox and your personal email address that you created your account with.

 Use the “Manage My Programs” option to check the status of your application including Transcripts, References, and Programs Selected.
 You can access your “Program Status” page in the “Manage My Programs” section of NursingCAS when logged into your account at https://nursingcas.liaisoncas.com/applicant-ux/#/myPrograms/myProgramStatus

 For questions regarding the NursingCAS application please contact NursingCAS: